mccoymd/DPM-SRI/README.md

 ## DB
 The app uses a Postgres relational db

+To run the app on a new machine or test locally, the db needs to be initialized.
+To do this, ensure psql is installed by running `psql --version`.
+With psql installed, run `psql` to connect to the psql command line.
+From here, run `CREATE DATABASE dpm_dev`.
+With the database created, run `flask db upgrade` to follow latest migration scripts.

 To modify the database, make the necessary changes in `app/models.py` After these changes are saved, run `flask db migrate -m "YOUR MESSAGE HERE"` to create a db migration script Once this script has been created, run `flask db upgrade` which will execute the script and make the changes in the db